katy6514/developerStuff/readme.md

 Generate random users to populate a database for testing purposes.

 ## Secure Passwords
-XKCD-Style password generator
+XKCD-Style password generator.
+Options to include random characters and numbers.

 ## HTaccess Files
-Enter credentials and this tool will return an encrypted password and the two files you need to password protect a directory.
+Enter credentials and this tool will return an encrypted password and the two files you need to password protect a directory on an Apache Web Server.